-High myopia: It is the severe condition which has following complications like retinal detachment, cataract and glaucoma
+- High myopia: It is a severe condition including complications like retinal detachment, cataract and glaucoma.

-Degenerative myopia: Also refers to “Malignant myopia” which is a critical condition in which the size of eyeball increases very quickly.
+- Degenerative myopia: It is also called malignant myopia, which is a critical condition where the size of an eyeball increases very quickly.
 It has complications like retinal detachment, choroid neovascularization, glaucoma, strabismus and amblyopia.

-Complications of hypermetropia: It includes retinal detachment, strabismus, amblyopia etc.
+- Complications of hypermetropia: It includes complications like retinal detachment, strabismus, amblyopia etc.

-Terminologies for the complications caused by both myopia and hypermetropia are discussed below:
+Terminologies for the complications that are caused by both myopia and hypermetropia are discussed below:

-Retinal detachment: It is the condition, by which the retinal membrane separates or detaches from the back of the eye.
+- Retinal detachment is the condition, by which the retinal membrane separates or detaches from the back of the eye.

-Cataract: It is a disease which causes clouding of the eye lens.
+- A cataract is a disease that causes the clouding of the eye lens.

-Glaucoma: It is a major problem that damages the optic nerve which plays a crucial role in transferring the signals that convert from images by the retina.
+- Glaucoma is a major problem that damages the optic nerve that plays a crucial role in transferring the signals that convert from images by the retina.

-Choroid neovascularization: It defines as the condition which causes the growth of abnormal blood vessel in the eye.
+- Choroid neovascularization is a clinical condition, which causes the growth of abnormal blood vessels in the eye.

-Amblyopia: Strabismus leads to amblyopia which is a medical condition also term as “Lazy eye” which cause diminished vision.
+- Strabismus leads to amblyopia which is a medical condition also termed as “Lazy eye” and characterized by diminished vision.

 Key Differences Between Myopia and Hypermetropia

-- Myopia and hypermetropia are sometimes referred to by their alternative names “Nearsightedness” and “Farsightedness” respectively.
+- Myopia and hypermetropia are sometimes interchangeable with the terms nearsightedness and farsightedness, respectively.

-- The major effect is on the size of the eyeball, which increases in a myopic eye by which the focal length decreases.
-And, the size of eyeball decreases in a hypermetropic eye which increases the focal length.
-The focal length of a lens is inversely proportional to the size of eyeball i.e. when the size of eyeball increases, the focal length will decrease and vice versa.
+- The major effect is on the size of the eyeball, which increases in a myopic eye due to the decreases in focal length.
+Oppositely, the size of the eyeball decreases in a hypermetropic eye, which increases the focal length.
+The focal length of a lens is inversely proportional to the size of the eyeball, i.e. when the size of the eyeball increases, the focal length will decrease and vice versa.

-- Both myopia and hypermetropia is a refractive error whose correction requires a different lens to correct these two conditions.
-Concave lens and convex lens recommends for the treatment of myopia and hypermetropia.
+- Both myopia and hypermetropia is refractive error, whose correction requires a different lens to correct these two conditions.
+The concave lens and convex lens is recommended for the treatment of myopia and hypermetropia.

-Therefore, both myopia and hypermetropia are the refractive errors i.e. an error, where due to change in the size of the eyeball, the light or the image not focus on the retina unlike a normal eye (where image focuses on the retina).
-These two conditions can be caused due to heredity, muscle dysfunctioning of an eye, trauma etc.
+Therefore, we can conclude that both myopia and hypermetropia are refractive errors, i.e. the clinical condition that occurs due to the change in the size of an eyeball and the light or the image not focusing on the retina like a normal eye.
+These two conditions result due to heredity, muscle dysfunctioning of an eye, trauma etc.